 If you were involved in a motorcycle accident and were not wearing a helmet, this fact could complicate a personal injury claim.
 A defense lawyer could argue that the extent of your injuries is a result of your failure to wear a helmet.
 For this reason, it is crucial to have an experienced motorcycle accident attorney by your side.
-Seasoned Cooper Hurley personal injury lawyers could create a solid defense against the prosecution’s arguments and fight for you.
+Recently, attorneys Griffin O’Hanlon and John Baker at Cooper Hurley secured a $7 million settlement for a motorcycle accident victim who suffered a traumatic amputation of their foot.
+With such expertise, our lawyers can create a solid defense against the prosecution’s arguments and vigorously fight for you.

 The History of Federal and State Helmet Laws

 But while most states have a law these laws vary in their breadth.
 Virginia is one of 20 states to require all motorcyclists to wear a helmet.
 Laws apply only to younger riders in many states including Utah, Texas, and Ohio.
 Although Virginia enforces helmet wearing more widely than many other states, there are exemptions for riders of some lower-powered motorcycles and three-wheeled vehicles with roofs.